fingerthief/minimal-chat/README.md

 ## **What is MinimalChat?**

 MinimalChat is a minimal and lightweight open-source chat application with full mobile PWA support that allows you to interact with various language models, including GPT-4, Claude Opus, various Local/Custom Model Endpoints.
-A focus on being simple to setup and use while being fully featured and very responsive is the top priority.
+A focus on being simple to setup and use while being fully featured and very responsive is always the top priority.

 ![Screenshot_2024-05-06_175224-removebg](https://github.com/fingerthief/minimal-chat/assets/2380471/12fc6652-2982-411d-af4f-591ecee7b10a)